etsaone/etsa/Constitution.md

 ## Section 5

 The sitting President, Vice President, the Speaker of the House, the elected members in the Congress, members of the Executive staff & the Police Officers cannot hold the position of a Judge in any way whatsoever.

+Congress may add additional rules for Judicial Eligibility via legislation.

 ## Section 6